Skip to main content

 In addition to the above, our suite of community metrics can help you understand what–and who–is driving your earned media program.

-Creators (i.e. community size) measures the total number of unique Creators who created content about your brand within a given time period.
-A growing number of Creators signals that your brand is gaining traction and relevance in the earned media space.
+Creator count (i.e. community size) measures the total number of unique creators who published content about your brand within a given time period.
+A growing number of creators signals that your brand is gaining traction and relevance.

-Posting Frequency is the average number of posts each Creator in your community is creating about your brand within a given time period.
+Posting Frequency is the average number of posts each creator in your community is generating about your brand within a given time period.
 A high Posting Frequency signals that a brand has a productive community that can help sustain brand relevance by creating content often.

-Creator Potency is the average amount of EMV each Creator in your community drove for your brand within a given time period.
-High Creator Potency signals that a brand has an influencer community capable of creating compelling content that their followers want to engage with.
+Creator Potency is the average amount of EMV each creator in your community drove for your brand within a given time period.
+High Potency signals that a brand has an creator community capable of creating compelling content that their followers want to engage with.

 What Next?

-Now that we're armed with an understanding of the metrics that your Tribe Dynamics dashboard can provide, let's head to My Community to start setting some influencer marketing goals 🏎
+Now that you're armed with an understanding of the metrics that your Tribe Dynamics dashboard can provide, let's head to your My Community page to start setting some creator marketing goals.

 Did this answer your question?